BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-01-28-top-10-3ds-games-in-my-backlog-2021.md

 willing to give it a try!
 That's a lot cheaper than most *digital* games go on sale for!

-Reviews for this one are pretty mediocre, so I'm not expecting as stellar as Valkyria Chronicles, but if the two share somewhat similar gameplay it should still be a fun time.
+Reviews for this one are pretty mediocre, so I'm not expecting anything as stellar as Valkyria Chronicles, but if the two share somewhat similar gameplay it should still be a fun time.

 ## 2. {% include game.html game="Shin Megami Tensei Devil Survivor Overclocked" %}